NatalijaGucevska/ADA/project/README.md

 - Project Notebook.ipynb contains the code and its output used to do our researches.
 - report directory contains the pdf report of the project.
+- prediction-output-run9.2.txt contains our prediction with the latest model.
+- cluster-utils.py contains code to run our findings on the clustering part.
+- utils.py contains other utility functions used in the project.

 - https://www.dropbox.com/sh/wgoysmpucy3ibr3/AAAKl_3cOOFMtbeF866MG5A9a?dl=0 Dropbox access to the model

 ## Description of members contributions